fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v2.0.3/New-AzureRmResourceGroupDeployment.md

 # New-AzureRmResourceGroupDeployment

 ## SYNOPSIS
-Adds an azure_2 deployment to a resource group.
+Adds an Azure deployment to a resource group.

 ## SYNTAX